vasumahesh1/Flamenco/README.md

 Finally, the mesh is rendered as per the D3D12 API.

 #### Frame Timing Breakdown

+On the left we break down each frame's total compute time into its constituent components for various square cloth mesh resolutions.
+On the right we show the percentage of total time (in ms) each compute shader takes for various mesh resolutions in a given frame.
+We see here that total compute time increases exponentially with mesh resolution, and that the bulk of this time regardless of mesh resolution is spent generating self-collision constraints and applying all constraints to the cloth mesh.
+The graph on the right demonstrates that self-collision time is minimized for a mesh resolution of 100 x 100.
+In this case, the time spent generating self-collision constraints is equal to the time spent applying all constraints.
+As expected, for higher mesh resolutions, self-collision compute time increases faster than all other compute passes.
+This fact highlights the importance of our spatial hashing acceleration step, as well as the utility of predictive constraints.

 <img src="graphs/compute_time_bar.png" alt="Compute Time Breakdown" width="400"/> <img src="graphs/percent_breakdown.png" alt="Compute Percentage Breakdown" width="400"/>